Medi-Cal Eligibility

 As part of the Intake process, the EW is responsible for exploring the possibility of retro Medi-Cal needs, which may have occurred within 3 months prior to the date of application/reapplication.

-Does not wish to apply for retro Medi-Cal, Should have an “Informal Application Refusal” (SC 166) signed, imaged into the case.
-Document the clients declining of retro Medi-Cal benefits in the Journal page of CalSAWS.
+Does not wish to apply for retro Medi-Cal, Should have an Application Withdrawal/Cancellation (SCD 166) signed and imaged into the case.
+Document the client declined retro Medi-Cal benefits in the Journal Detail page of CalSAWS.

 "Ex Parte" Review